nanineelapu/Ecommerce/README.md

 Website designed for to get detail understanding and approch ,how the Ecommerce website interface works.

-Used Angular JS Framework to get effective website layers.
+Used Angular JS Framework to get effective website layers like Home page, login page ,cart, Payment page Et cetera

 **Note: The sources and assets are used in the web design are from adobe-firefly and @unsplah.com**